 Which Saw Is Right for You?

-A double bevel miter saw saves you the bother of owning both versions, not to mention the expense.
-However, they are costly to purchase individually and require greater skill to operate.
+A double bevel miter is more versatile and will allow you to work far more quickly.
+However, they are more expensive, heavier, and require greater skill to operate.